Data Privacy Impact Assessment: A GDPR Requirement for HR cloud solutions too

 The impact assessment should happen before you start processing personal data.
 It should focus on topics like the systematic description of the processing activity and the necessity and proportionality of the operations.
 Ideally, impact assessments should always be done any time that you will be working with data that creates high risk to individuals.
 In reality, the DPIA process may be used to help determine whether or not this is the case.
 So, in practice it’s a very good idea to make them a standing operating procedure for your privacy by design programs.

-How can you use data privacy impact
+How can you use data privacy impact assessments?

 A good DPIA process can also scale the impact of what are typically small privacy organizations to match their larger counterparts in IT, security, and the business.
 Privacy can then be a core part of standing operating procedures – instead of seen as a hurdle to deployment.